dabit3/aws-amplify-graphql-cache/README.md

   </CacheProvider>
 )

-import { withCache } from './cacheStore'

-export default withCache(SomeComponent);

-// SomeComponent
-import { getTodo as GetTodo, listTodos as ListTodos } from './graphql/queries'
+// consumer level, some component import { withCache } from './cacheStore' import { listTodos as ListTodos } from './graphql/queries'

 // in the component
 const { amplifyCache: { cacheState, fetchAndCache }} = props